grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 - Add a machine learning forecast job for the Total Billable Series metric
 - Add alerting rules based on a threshold value, anomaly detection and forecasted values of the Total Billable Series metric
 - Add an Alert panel to the dashboard to show triggered alerts
 - Configure the units for each panel setting the units to either Misc / Short or Currency / Dollars ($) or Percentage (0.0-1.0) depending on their type.
 The Table panel will require the use of Field Override for each column to set the unit to the required type.
-This realtively straight forward set of changes to the dashboard and can be done after this webinar
+This relatively straight forward set of changes to the dashboard and can be done after this webinar

 #### Create a machine learning forecast job
 - Create machine learning forecast job from the time series panel: Total Billable Series -> Panel Options -> Extensions ->  Create Forecast
-- This will creat a New metric forecast from the metric: grafanacloud_org_metrics_billable_series{ }
+- This will create a New metric forecast from the metric: grafanacloud_org_metrics_billable_series{ }
 - Save the forecast using the name: cost-mgt-billable-series
-- This will create a new set of metrics represetning the forecasted time series and the upper and lower confidence bounds
+- This will create a new set of metrics representing the forecasted time series and the upper and lower confidence bounds
 - The job will take about 1-2 minutes to configure since its is evaluating historical data
-- Click into this new Metric forecase job and use the Copy as panel to copy this panel
+- Click into this new Metric forecast job and use the Copy as panel to copy this panel
 - Navigate back to the cost management dashboard and then Edit -> Add -> Paste panel
 - Modify the Query options of this panel to show 2 weeks of data with 3 days into the future
   ```
   Relative time: 2w
   Time shift: 0d/d+3d
   ```
-- Add an additonal query to this panel:
+- Add an additional query to this panel:
   ```
   cost-mgt-billable-series:anomalous
   ```
 -  The results of this query oscilates between -1 and 1 indicating when time series is outside of the predicted upper and lower limits.
 Since the value range is between -1 an 1 configure an override to place the axis for this query on the right hand side of the panel so that it does not conflict with the billable series range
 - The following metrics generated from this forecast job:
   ```
-  cost_mgt_billiable_series_1:predicted
+  cost_mgt_billable_series_1:predicted
-  cost_mgt_billiable_series_1:anomalous
+  cost_mgt_billable_series_1:anomalous
-  cost_mgt_billiable_series_1:actual
+  cost_mgt_billable_series_1:actual
   ```

 ### Alerting
 - Configure three types of alerts on the grafanacloud_org_metrics_billable_series{ } metric:
-  - Threshold based on a static value using the Total Billable Series (timeseries) panel
+  - Threshold based on a static value using the Total Billable Series (time series) panel
   - Anomaly based on forecasted upper and lower limits
   - Future threshold based on predicted future forecast value 2 weeks into the future

 #### Threshold based alert
 - Create a threshold based alert from the time series panel: Total Billable Series -> Panel Options -> More -> New Alert Rule
-- Configure an appropriate threshhold value based on your actual billable series
+- Configure an appropriate threshold value based on your actual billable series
 - Add a label to the alert: `costmgt = metrics ` allowing filtering for this alert in our dashboard and in notification policies
 - Create an evaluation group `CostMgt5m` with the interval `5m`